lulumldev/lulumldev.github.io/src/content/posts/post-0-sept212525.md

 The collab used from the "stable diffusion art" page [here](https://stable-diffusion-art.com/automatic1111-colab/)

 Started with all of the default configurations:

-havent figure out how to test it locally yet wiht this template..

 ![AI cat](../../assets/images/post0/cat1.png)
 ![AI cat](../../assets/images/post0/cat2.png)